Nawat language

-Nawat (academically Pipil, also known as Nicarao) is a Nahuan language native to Central America.
+Nawat, also known as Náhuat and academically referred to as Pipil, is a Nahuan language native to Central America.
 It is the southernmost extant member of the Uto-Aztecan family.
-It was spoken in several parts of present-day Central America before the Spanish colonization, but now is mostly confined to western El Salvador.
-It has been on the verge of extinction in El Salvador and has already gone extinct elsewhere in Central America, but as of 2012 new second-language speakers are starting to appear.
+Before Spanish colonization it was spoken in several parts of present-day Central America, most notably El Salvador and Nicaragua, but now is mostly confined to western El Salvador.
+Nahuat was still spoken in several towns in Pacific Guatemala until at least the late 1700s.
+It has been on the verge of extinction in El Salvador, and has already gone extinct elsewhere in Central America.
+In 2012, a large number of new Nawat speakers started to appear.
+The language is undergoing a revitalization process.

-In El Salvador, Nawat was the language of several groups: Nonualcos, Cuscatlecos, Izalcos and is known to be the Náhua variety of migrating Toltec.
-The name Pipil for this language is used by the international scholarly community, chiefly to differentiate it more clearly from Nahuatl.
-In Nicaragua it was spoken by the Nicarao people who split from the Pipil around 1200 CE when they migrated south.
+In El Salvador, Nawat was the language of several groups: Nonualcos, Cuscatlecos, Izalcos and is known to be the Nahua variety of migrating Toltec.
+The name Pipil for this language is mostly used by the international scholarly community to differentiate it more clearly from Nahuatl.
+In Nicaragua it was spoken by the Nicarao people who split from the Náhuat around 1200 when they migrated south.
 Nawat became the lingua franca there during the 16th century.
 A hybrid form of Nahuat-Spanish was spoken by many Nicaraguans up until the 19th century.
+The Nawat language was also spoken in Chiapas by Toltec settlers who inhabited the region for hundreds of years before migrating further into Central America.